 Well some are.

-I follow about 25 Australian and New Zealand journalist on Twitter, about the same number of public relations people and a handful of both from elsewhere in the world.
-As an unscientific rule of thumb, I’d say only 40 percent of journalists are using Twitter in the way LeMay suggests.
+I follow Australian and New Zealand journalists on Twitter.
+I’d say only 40 percent of journalists are using Twitter in the way LeMay suggests.

-About the same number simply use it as a way of promoting their online stories.
-In other words they aren’t joining the conversation, they are simply using Twitter as a broadcast medium.
+Some use it to promote their stories.
+They aren’t joining the conversation, they use Twitter as a broadcast medium.
 I suspect, but can not prove, this usually is because of dumb managerial restrictions on their use of the technology.
-A small percentage dabble in engagement, going on and off line depending on their workload (I’m sometimes personally guilty of switching off Twitter when there’s a looming deadline and a huge number of words to write).
+A small percentage dabble in engagement, going on and off-line depending on their workload (I’m guilty of switching off Twitter when there’s a looming deadline and a huge number of words to write).

-The remainder are still in the dull “morning tweeps” and “I had muesli for breakfast” or the more disturbing narcissistic school of Twittering.
+The rest are still in the dull “morning tweeps” and “I had muesli for breakfast” or the more disturbing narcissistic school of Twittering.